Table of Contents

 Additionally, check out, “Sensory Processing Issues and Their Association with Social Difficulties in Children with Autism Spectrum Disorders” by Kojovic et al., (2019), which shares the impact of sensory issues on socialization and why these sensitivities occur 1.

 Can a child have sensory issues and not be autistic?

 There is a common misconception that if you have heightened sensory sensitivities then you have a form of autism.
 It is true that experiencing sensory sensitivity is a symptom of autism.
 However, being sensory sensitive does not necessarily indicate that you have autism.

 Firstly, it is important to understand that everyone has sensory preferences.
 Regardless if you have a sensory processing disorder or not.
 For example, you may tend to get very irritated wearing a certain fabric of clothing.
 This does not mean that you have a diagnosable sensory issue.
 It simply indicates that you have a preference for other types of clothing to help make you more comfortable.

 Different causes for sensory sensitivities

-Secondly, there are several other reasons that someone may have more heightened sensitivities.
+Secondly, there are several other reasons that you may have heightened sensitivities.
 For example, people with vision loss may have a greater sensitivity to their sense of hearing.
-Although their vision loss does not directly impact hearing, it may result in an increased sensitivity to loud noises, because they rely on their hearing.
+Although their vision loss does not directly impact hearing, it may result in an increased sensitivity to loud noises, because they rely more on their hearing.

 - The best books on sensory disorders for parents.